StephenDaDev/garbage/Introduction.md

 ## General Staff Expectations

-At The Drive In (hereby referred to as TDI) we like to be relaxed but at the same time, we need to ensure that staff are mature and
+At The Drive In (hereby referred to as TDI) we like to be relaxed but at the same time, we need to ensure that staff are mature and acting appropriatley.
+Due to this, we do have staff expectations, but they aren't very strict.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NjgzMTMwODksMTE5ODg1OTY2MywtMT
+eyJoaXN0b3J5IjpbMTAzOTY0MDI1NSwxMTk4ODU5NjYzLC0xMD
-A1MDk5MzY1OCwtMjA4ODc0NjYxMl19
+UwOTkzNjU4LC0yMDg4NzQ2NjEyXX0=
 -->